 Fairmont Olympic Hotel Seattle Executive Suite Arrival

 We arrived to the hotel shortly after 2pm to a very hectic valet situation.
 The horseshoe driveway was completely packed with vans checking in, and the staff seemed a bit ill-equipped to handle it.
 Despite making eye contact with one of the valet staff, nobody came to us, and after 30 minutes we went and tracked someone down.
 Even though we were holding two dogs and carrying a few bags, there was no offer for assistance, and instead we were just directed up the escalator to the check-in counter.
 The parking fees were waived proactively prior to checking out, which seemed like a very reasonable gesture.

 Once up the escalators, we were immediately greeted by a host and walked to the check-in area.
 The lobby is fantastic, with rich woods and beautiful lighting.
-It was explained to me that although the guest rooms had been completely renovated, the common areas were restored, with careful consideration to the historical significance of the building.
+It was explained to me that although the guest rooms had been completely renovated, the common areas were restored, with careful consideration of the historical significance of the building.

 Shortly after settling in we made our way back down to the lobby where we enjoyed a couple of cocktails, which were delicious, and entirely taken care of by our $100USD food/beverage credit through American Express Fine Hotels and Resorts.